xephora/Tech-Scripts-n-Goodies/SoLazyScriptz/QUIXXstriker/readme.md

 # QUIXSStriker
 ![GitHub Logo](introupdate.PNG)

-The following script will quickly use XSStriker.
+I've created a one clicker for XSStriker.
 It's only a shortcut to the greatest XSS tool.

 ## Prerequisites